Kyle Larson: Other racing

 On January 4, 2014, Chip Ganassi Racing announced that Larson would enter the 24 Hours of Daytona in the No. 02 car alongside Scott Dixon, Tony Kanaan and Marino Franchitti.
-During the press conference, Larson stated, "You grow up watching the NASCAR guys then you're like, ‘wow’ when you meet them.
+During the press conference, Larson stated, "You grow up watching the NASCAR guys then you're like, 'wow' when you meet them.
 And then watching the guys in different series there's a 'wow' factor to meeting them and working with them."
-In his Rolex 24 debut, Larson's car stalled and received a speeding penalty, but finished his stint with a fifth-place finish.
+In his Rolex 24 debut, Larson's car stalled and received a speeding penalty but finished his stint with a fifth-place finish.

-Larson returned in the No. 02 Ford Daytona Prototype for the 2015 event along with Chip Ganassi Racing teammates from IndyCar Scott Dixon and Tony Kanaan and NASCAR Jamie McMurray.
+Larson returned in the No. 02 Ford Daytona Prototype for the 2015 event along with Chip Ganassi Racing teammates from IndyCar Scott Dixon and Tony Kanaan, and NASCAR Jamie McMurray.
 The team ultimately won the race.

 In 2016, Larson once again returned for the 24 Hours of Daytona in the Ford EcoBoost Daytona Prototype for Chip Ganassi Racing.
 The team consisted of the same drivers from the 2015 winning car but ran into issues with brake failures plaguing the team throughout the race.

 In popular media

 Larson made a cameo appearance as a limo driver in the 2017 film Logan Lucky.

+On June 19, 2026, he was announced as the cover athlete for the upcoming NASCAR 26 video game by iRacing at the Coronado Street Course weekend.